How To Sell A Condemned House In Plano, Texas

 For example, you would need an attorney if you believe the inspector made an error and your property should not have been condemned.
 While this is rare and unlikely to result in a favorable outcome, it’s still worth considering.

-You would also need legal advice if the initial timeline given to make the necessary repairs is insufficient.
+You would also need legal advice if the initial timeline to make the necessary repairs is insufficient.
 Take note that the burden of proof will be on you to show that more time is needed to complete the repairs.

 Decide Your Next Steps